MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-distributed-computing.md

 There are several basic approaches to data management in distributed computing:

-1. On systems with traditional file systems, you can either put all the data on all the nodes or distribute only the data that a node requires for its computations to that particular node.
-In such file systems, it is important that the data be local to the nodes rather than accessed over a network; for large data sets, the computation time for network-accessed data can be many times slower than for local data.
-In these systems, we recommend using standard .xdf files or “split” .xdf files (see "Distributing Data with rxSplit" below.
+1. On systems having a non-distributed, disk-by-disk file system (such as nfs or NTFS), you can either put all the data on all the nodes, or distribute only the data that a node requires for its computations to that particular node.
+In such file systems, it is important that the data be local to the nodes to avoid adding network latency to the computation time.
+On non-distributed file systems, we recommend using standard .xdf files or "split" .xdf files (see "Distributing Data with rxSplit" below).

-2. In the Hadoop Distributed File System, the data is distributed automatically, typically to a subset of the nodes, and the computations are also distributed to the nodes containing the required data.
+2. In HDFS, the data is distributed automatically, typically to a subset of the nodes, and the computations are also distributed to the nodes containing the required data.
 On this system, we recommend “composite” .xdf files, which are specialized files designed to be managed by HDFS.

 3. In a Teradata Distributed Data Warehouse, you can perform distributed computations in-database using the RxInTeradata compute context.